 If you think you may have been unfairly dismissed and have not been able to resolve matters by speaking to your employers, you may be thinking about suing for wrongful dismissal.
-If you are a member of a trade union you could speak to a union representative about your chances of pursuing a successful claim.
+If you are a member of a trade union you could speak to a union representative about your chances of pursuing a successful claim or you can seek help from ACAS.
 Alternatively, you could contact a 1stClaims expert employment solicitor who will be able to advise you on your chances of pursuing a successful claim and guide you through the process of doing so.

 After a free initial discussion with one of our solicitors specialising in Unfair Dismissal, they will explain your legal rights and which funding options are available for your claim.
 You can then decide whether to take any further action or to leave it there, in which case there will be nothing to pay.